-Randy Edsall is in his third season as head football coach at the University of Maryland, leading a program that continues to make great strides both on and off the field.
+Randy Edsall enters his fourth season as head football coach at the University of Maryland, leading a program that continues to make great strides both on and off the field.

 Edsall was named the 34th coach in Maryland football history in January 2011.
-Since taking over, Edsall and his staff have placed a great emphasis on recruiting the local Maryland/Washington, D.C. market which is heavily recruited by schools across the nation and is considered a football hotbed.
-The result of this focus was the signing of 22 athletes, 14 from the area.
-Edsall and his staff have recruited classes ranked in the top 35 nationally by Rivals in two of the last three years, including the 31st overall in 2013.
+Since taking over, Edsall and his staff have placed a strong emphasis on recruiting the local Maryland/Washington, D.C. market, which is heavily recruited by schools across the nation and is considered a football hotbed.
+The result of this focus was the signing of 63 athletes, 33 from the area, since 2012.
+Edsall and his staff have recruited classes ranked in the top 35 nationally by Rivals.com in two of the last three years, including the 31st overall in 2013.

-In addition, under Edsall’s command and following a pattern he started at the University of Connecticut, the football program’s Athletic Progress Rate (APR) moved significantly upward after a five year decline.
-The football team’s APR, which measures eligibility and retention, increased its multi-year score from 922 (2009-2010) to 937 and its single year score from 905 to 948.
-The football team’s cumulative GPA has risen each semester since Edsall took over the program.
+In addition, under Edsall's command the football program's Athletic Progress Rate (APR) has reached all-time highs.
+The football team's APR, which measures eligibility and retention, increased its multi-year score from 922 (2009-2010) to 950 (2012-2013) and its single-year score from 905 to 977.
+Both of which are program bests since the APR's inception in 2003.

 On the defensive side of the ball, the Terps attacked opposing offenses and tied for third in the ACC in sacks (37) and averaged 2.85 sacks per game, tied for the 18th most in the nation.
 The unit also excelled on third down holding opponents to a 34.2 conversion rate, which was the 21st-best mark nationally.

-Prior to coming to College Park, Edsall, a native of nearby Glen Rock, Pa, spent twelve seasons coaching the University of Connecticut Huskies where he took the program from FCS (formerly I-AA) to five bowl games, including a BCS bowl.
-The 2010 Big East Coach of the Year led the Huskies to a 33-19 record over his last four seasons there, including two bowl victories and his leadership resulted in UConn being the first program ever to go from FBS newcomer to BCS bowl participant in just seven seasons.
+Prior to coming to College Park, Edsall, a native of nearby Glen Rock, Pa, spent 12 seasons coaching the University of Connecticut Huskies where he took the program from FCS (formerly I-AA) to five bowl games, including a BCS bowl.
+The 2010 Big East Coach of the Year led the Huskies to a 33-19 record over his last four seasons there, including two bowl victories with his leadership resulting in UConn being the first program ever to go from FBS newcomer to BCS bowl participant in just seven seasons.

 Edsall departed UConn as the school’s all-time leader in career wins (74) and most games coached (144).
 He was a two-time recipient of the prestigious Bowl Championship Division Head Coach of the Year in New England by the Gridiron Club of Greater Boston (2007, 2010).

-During his tenure at UConn, the Huskies finished in the top twenty nationally for total offense twice (2003, 2004) and total defense three times (2002, 200r5, 2008).
+During his tenure at UConn, the Huskies finished in the top-20 nationally for total offense twice (2003, 2004) and total defense three times (2002, 2005, 2008).
 Under Edsall’s guidance Connecticut defeated teams from the ACC, Big Ten, Big East, Big 12, Conference USA and the SEC.

-In 2007, as Edsall continued to grow the program to prominence, the Huskies earned their first-ever national rankings peaking at #13 in the BCS standings in November.
-That year they became just the second Big East team ever to go 7-0 at home and defeat three teams at home that were ranked in the top ten during the season.
+In 2007, as Edsall continued to grow the program to prominence, the Huskies earned their first-ever national rankings peaking at No. 13 in the BCS standings in November.
+That year, they became just the second Big East team ever to go 7-0 at home and defeat three teams at home that were ranked in the top-10 during the season.

 Off the field, just as he is doing at Maryland, Edsall’s teams were strong in the classroom as well.
-In 2007, 2008 and 2009 UConn was recognized by the American Football Coaches Association for its high graduation rate.
-In 2003 UConn was the only public Division I-A school to graduate at least 90% of its football players and in 2005, it was one of only eight schools to both graduate 70% and win a bowl game.
+In 2007, 2008 and 2009, UConn was recognized by the American Football Coaches Association for its high graduation rate.
+In 2003, UConn was the only public Division I-A school to graduate at least 90 percent of its football players and in 2005, it was one of only eight schools to both graduate 70 percent and win a bowl game.

-Prior to his season at Georgia Tech Edsall spend three seasons under two-time Super Bowl Champion coach Tom Coughlin as the secondary coach for the NFL Jacksonville Jaguars.
-During his time in Jacksonville the expansion Jaguars reached the playoffs twice, including a berth in the 1996 AFC Championship Game
+Prior to his season at Georgia Tech, Edsall spent three seasons under two-time Super Bowl Champion coach Tom Coughlin as the secondary coach for the NFL’s Jacksonville Jaguars.
+During his time in Jacksonville, the expansion Jaguars reached the playoffs twice, including a berth in the 1996 AFC Championship Game.

 Edsall began his coaching career in 1980 at his alma mater, Syracuse University.
 The former quarterback at Syracuse started as a graduate assistant (1980-82) before joining the staff in 1983 overseeing the running backs under head coach Dick MacPherson.
 Edsall oversaw the running backs for three years (1983-84 and 1986) and oversaw the tight ends in 1985 before making the switch to defense.

-At Syracuse he earned a bachelor’s degree in physical education from Syracuse in 1980 and a master’s degree in health and physical education in 1982.
+At Syracuse, he earned a bachelor’s degree in physical education in 1980 and a master’s degree in health and physical education in 1982.

 Edsall and his wife, Eileen met at Syracuse University where she was a basketball and volleyball standout who was later inducted into the Syracuse University Hall of Fame.
 They have a daughter, Alexi and a son, Corey.